yaaditya1267/CS5103_-vsw601-_-aman-yadav-/README.md

 TEST CASE DESCRIPTION
 ---------------------

-1.Enter a string or text into the python program.
-2.The program returns the count frequencey of each character as output.
-3.It should be able to count spaces, tabs, and newline characters as separators.
-4.Print all characters count present in string.
+In this following unit test you need to enter a string that basically returns the count/frequency of each unique character and it can also read across spaces,tabs and newline character as seperator.

 TEST DATA

 Input String: once upon a Time aman was Playing football and was cricket